midtown-ai/glossary/glossary/c.md

  Graph or histogram reporting the probability that a function has reached this value or is below.

  See also [C], [Distribution]

+# Cumulative Reward

+ In [Reinforcement Learning (RL)][RL] the agent is going to learn to maximize its cumulative reward, not the immediate [reward].
+ To make sure the agent adopt the correct behavior, you must understand the agent incentive, that is the cumulative reward!

+ More at:
+  * ...

+ See also [C], [Reward Shaping]

 # Curse of Dimensionality